dukersss13/COVID-19-Logistic-Growth-Model/README.md

 # COVID-19 U.S Model

 # Abstract
 The following model uses Logistic Growth to model the trend of the novel COVID-19 pandemic.
 The main assumption made is human intervention.
-It is assumed that with cautionary measures and human intervention, the pandemic will eventually approach a Carrying Capacity thus leading the infection rate to tail off.
+It is assumed that with cautionary measures, human intervention and the recovered/removed population cannot carry or infect others, the pandemic will eventually approach a Carrying Capacity thus leading the infection rate to tail off.
 The model is a work in progress.
 More updates and modifications will be added.

 # Data